default-output-block.skip-main

 Consumers across the region are redefining Middle East style as they seek out a mix of local and international brands, traditional and contemporary garments in ways never seen before.
 (Cheb Moha)

-For access to all of the data and insights to inform your business strategy for the Middle East, purchase the full report.
+For access to all of the data and insights to inform your business strategy for the Middle East, purchase an Executive membership.

 Change is in the air for Middle East fashion.
 Consumers across the region are redefining Middle East style as they seek out a mix of local and international brands, traditional and contemporary garments in ways never seen before.
 For international brands, this requires an entirely new way of engaging customers with a careful and often nuanced localisation strategy, according to research in the latest report from BoF Insights, Fashion in the Middle East: Optimism and Transformation.